AdobeDocs/analytics.en/help/implement/js-implementation/page-variables/propn.md

 # propN

-Property ( [!UICONTROL prop]) variables are used for building custom reports within the [!UICONTROL Traffic Module].
+Property (`prop`) variables are used for building custom reports within the Traffic Module.

 <!--